How to get the most out of your DNA results

 The button above is not a real invitation and will also take you to https://www.ancestry.com/dna/403 if you click on it.

-Once you have accepted an invitation to view someone else's match list, you will see a dropdown menu headed "VIEW ANOTHER TEST" on your AncestryDNA summary page
+Once you have accepted an invitation to view someone else's match list, you will see a dropdown menu headed "VIEW ANOTHER TEST" on your AncestryDNA summary page and the full name of the person who invited you to view his or her match list will appear on that menu.

 FamilyTreeDNA.com

 If you have employed AncestryDNA to extract the data from your DNA, then you must copy the data to FamilyTreeDNA.com via the free Autosomal Transfer.
 This merely involves uploading the same file that you should have already uploaded to GEDmatch.com.
-You can pay a small fee (USD19 as of 18 May 2017) to unlock all the analysis tools.

 A small number of AncestryDNA raw data files are in a non-standard format which is rejected by the FamilyTreeDNA uploader (although perfectly acceptable to GEDmatch).
 There is a free online tool which will convert the non-standard AncestryDNA files into the standard format.